Michael Madsen

-Michael Madsen (born September 25, 1958) is an American actor.
-He collaborated with Quentin Tarantino on each films, including Reservoir Dogs (1992), Kill Bill: Volume 1 (2003), Kill Bill: Volume 2 (2004), The Hateful Eight (2015) and Once Upon a Time in Hollywood (2019).

-Madsen starred in other films, such as The Natural (1984), The Doors (1991), Thelma & Louise (1991), Free Willy (1993), Species (1995), Donnie Brasco (1997), Die Another Day (2002), Sin City (2005) and Scary Movie 4 (2006).
-He also starred in video games, such as Grand Theft Auto III (2001), the Dishonored series (2012–2017) and Call of Duty: Mob of the Dead (2013).
+Michael Søren Madsen (September 25, 1957 – July 3, 2025) was an American actor.
+He was widely known for starring in Quentin Tarantino's films Reservoir Dogs (1992), Kill Bill: Volume 2 (2004), The Hateful Eight (2015), and Once Upon a Time in Hollywood (2019).
+His other film roles included WarGames (1983), The Natural (1984), The Doors (1991), Thelma & Louise (1991), Free Willy (1993), Species (1995), Donnie Brasco (1997), Die Another Day (2002), Sin City (2005), and Scary Movie 4 (2006).
+Madsen also voiced characters in video games such as Grand Theft Auto III (2001), Narc (2005), the Dishonored series (2012–2017), The Walking Dead: Season Two (2014), and Crime Boss: Rockay City (2023).
+Madsen had seven children, including actor Christian Madsen.

 Early life

-Madsen was born on September 25, 1958, in Chicago, Illinois.
-His mother, Elaine (née Melson), was a filmmaker and author.
-His father, Calvin Christian Madsen, was a World War II Navy veteran and a firefighter with the Chicago Fire Department.
-His parents divorced in the 1960s, and his mother left the financial world to pursue a career in the arts, encouraged by film critic Roger Ebert.
-His siblings are Cheryl Madsen, an entrepreneur, and Academy Award nominee Virginia Madsen.
-Madsen's paternal grandparents were Danish, while his mother is of English, German, Irish, Native American and Scottish ancestry.
+Michael Søren Madsen was born in Chicago on September 25, 1957, the son of Elaine (née Melson), a filmmaker and author, and Calvin Christian Madsen, a World War II Navy veteran and firefighter with the Chicago Fire Department.
+His mother had Irish and Native American ancestry, while his paternal grandparents were Danish immigrants.
+He had two sisters: actress Virginia and entrepreneur Cheryl.
+His parents divorced in the 1960s; his mother, having been encouraged by film critic Roger Ebert, left the financial world to pursue a career in the arts.
+Madsen attended New Trier High School in Winnetka, Illinois.

 Career

 Madsen began working at the Steppenwolf Theatre Company in Chicago, where he served as an apprentice under John Malkovich and appeared in a production of Of Mice and Men.

 His first notable film role was a small part for the science fiction film, WarGames.
+He appeared in John Dahl's thriller Kill Me Again as criminal Vince Miller opposite Val Kilmer and Joanne Whalley.
 In Quentin Tarantino's directorial debut film Reservoir Dogs, Madsen played "Mr. Blonde", a cruel criminal.
 Steve Buscemi received the role of "Mr. Pink", which Madsen wanted because it had more scenes with Harvey Keitel.
 For Pulp Fiction, Madsen declined the role of Vincent Vega, which went to John Travolta.

-Madsen starred in Mike Newell's gangster film Donnie Brasco.
-He once said of these films: "Some of them I'm only in for 10 minutes, but they bought my name, and they bought my face to put on the DVD box with a gun.
+Madsen starred in the crime film Donnie Brasco.
+He said of his later choice of film roles: "Some of them I'm only in for 10 minutes, but they bought my name, and they bought my face to put on the DVD box with a gun.
 What people don't always understand is that I established a certain lifestyle for my family back in the days of Species and Mulholland Falls and The Getaway.
-I wasn't about to move my six kids into a trailer park.
-So when people offered me work, it wasn't always the best, but I had to buy groceries and I had to put gas in the car."
+I wasn't about to move my six kids into a trailer park... when people offered me work, it wasn't always the best, but I had to buy groceries and I had to put gas in the car."